 Although maximum quality in everything is theoretically a good goal to shoot for, in practice you’ll often find that striking a balance is essential.
 Using an AQL calculator, determine which level currently operating at and look at what kind of quality levels can expect from different sample sizes.

-For quality management improvements to go from theory to practice, SIYANCO usualy start improving employees’ knowledge of best practices as early and comprehensively as possible.
+For quality management improvements to go from theory to practice, SIYANCO usually start improving employees’ knowledge of best practices as early and comprehensively as possible.
 That’s why it’s important to incorporate quality goals into training procedures.
 They are much more achievable whenever all employees are moving toward them with a unified purpose, especially new hires.

 It’s equally crucial to make sure that floor supervisors have a good understanding of SIYANCO’s quality goals.
 In many cases, they’re the ones who will help guide employees through the execution of quality improvement plans, so they should be among the first to know what’s going to change and why.

 Changing the status quo is often unpopular, even when it’s done in the name of improving quality.
-To counteract this, we’ve choosen to utilize strategies that maximize employee involvement in quality management and thus ideally maximize buy-in:
+To counteract this, we’ve chosen to utilize strategies that maximize employee involvement in quality management and thus ideally maximize buy-in:

 SIYANCO personalizes each employee’s tasks in ways that play to their strengths and allow them as much autonomy as possible in problem solving.